JoaoLopez/Trabalho-eScience-experiments/README.md

-# scientific-experimentation-and-evaluation
-this repo contains the report for the scientific experimentation and evaluation laboratory and the relevant code file
+this repo contains the details for the experimentation and evaluation along with the relevant code files.